maxbraith/SFProject1/README.md

 2. - Matt implements all Account classes (in Account Folder) including Bank and user interface, as well as helped implement teller.
 3. - Max implmented all of Custmer and helped with teller, and bank system.
 Made tests for bank admin and customer tests
 4. - Collective effort on debugging and fixing merge errors
+5. - Everyone contributed to the diagrams equally for the most part.
+Code reviews were held with each other to discuss better implementation and trouble shooting errors.
+There were a lot of merge conflicts which were also resolved through collaborate efforts.

 TDD was used for the most part!